Wilson703/GetSignatureAHKv1/README.md

-# Get Digital Certificate Information From File AHK v1.1
+# Get Signer information and certificate chain from a digitally signed EXE file AHK v1.1

 A AHK v1 (Autohotkey v1.1) function that gets the chain of certificates from a digitally signed EXE file